The default Linux configurations are usually quite good. The only things needed to check are:

 The time must never go backwards - this is especially important in Dovecot

 be ignored when the query timestamp is older than the previous

 With busy servers Dovecot might run out of TCP ports.
 It may be useful to increase

 net.ipv4.ip_local_port_range = 1024 65500

 net.ipv4.tcp_tw_reuse=1can help to avoid “Cannot assign requested address” errors for outgoing connections and is rather safe to set.
 It only affects outgoing connections.

 net.ipv4.tcp_tw_recycle=1can help with incoming connections also inside a private network (not in public-facing proxies), but it’s still not recommended.

 In some configurations, in particular with Obox Settings, Dovecot nodes need to do frequent Domain Name System (DNS) lookups.
 It is recommended that the underlying platform provides either a performant DNS service or deploys a local DNS cache on the Dovecot nodes.

 In environments where reaching a particular packets per second (PPS) rate for DNS or all packets combined, can lead to harsh throttling, it is recommended to select a locally caching option, such as nscd.
-The same applies to certain virtualized environments, where the layer between virtual machine and hypervizor can drop packets under high load, leading to DNS timeouts.
-Additionally, at the time of writing Amazon AWS instances are known to react adversly when an undocumented PPS rate is reached.
+The same applies to certain virtualized environments, where the layer between virtual machine and hypervisor can drop packets under high load, leading to DNS timeouts.
+Additionally, at the time of writing Amazon AWS instances are known to react adversely when an undocumented PPS rate is reached.

 Adjusting TCP buffer sizes is also usually a bad idea, unless your kernel is very old and you have good knowledge of the types of TCP traffic (number of connections, bandwidth consumed, activity patterns etc) you will have.